Find Affordable College Courses

 27 Yearly Graduations

-There are 10 colleges and univerities across the nation that offer a doctor's degree in science, tech and society.
-In recent years, the majority of the students getting degrees in this area were female, and 7% were from an underrepresented racial-ethnic group.
-Also, 18.5% of science, tech and society graduates were international students.
+There are 10 schools in the United States where you can get your doctor's degree in science, tech & society.
+In recent years, the majority of the students getting degrees in this area were male, and 30 were from an underrepresented racial-ethnic group.
+Also, 25.9% of science, tech & society graduates were international students.

 Education Levels of Science, Tech & Society Majors

-During the 2020-2021 academic year, 27 students earned their doctor's degree in science, tech and society.
+During the most recent year for which data is available, 27 people earned their doctor's degree in science, tech & society.
 This makes it the 178th most popular doctor's degree program in the country.

-The following table shows the number of diplomas awarded in science, tech and society at each degree level.
+The following table shows the number of diplomas awarded in science, tech & society at each degree level.

 Education Level Number of Grads